 We end our height journey at Knee High height, also referred to as Over-the-calf, or OTC.
 As the name implies, they reach just over the calf, and riiiiggghhtt under the knee cap.

-Because there is more leg coverage, these tall socks provide an extra layer of warmth and comfort under any bottoms, which makes them a great length in our Snow socks, whether your winter activity is ski or board, or even ice fishing.
-Also a popular choice for Hunt, when the season temperature dips.
+Because there is more leg coverage, these tall socks provide an extra warmth and comfort under any bottoms, which makes them a great length in our Snow socks, whether your winter activity is ski or board, or even ice fishing.
+These knee socks are also a popular choice for Hunt, when the season temperature dips.

 Knitted From the Bottom, Now We’re Here